contrivancecompanychicago/cosine-game-forum-harlowe/miscdocs/principles.md

 ```
 (if: $ringStolen)[The ring, as expected, is gone.]
 ```
+In the above example, an "if" statement is created by attaching the (if:) changer value to the square-bracketed hook.

 ###3.
 You can use anything that produces a value as if it was that value